Brought to you by Penguin.

 © Pip Williams 2021 (P) Penguin Audio 2021

 A brilliant book about women and words - tender, moving and profound

 An extraordinary, charming novel...
 Williams pins a whole, rich life to the page

 I absolutely loved this book!
 Thought-provoking, touching and subtly romantic; I finished it in tears

 Williams's satisfying novel animates a fascinating history and imbues it with a feminist slant, asking how words mean different things to men and women

-From historical tales to modern life dramas, laugh-out-loud love stories to fiendishly twisting thrillers – whatever your taste in novels, we have some perfect new voices to enjoy a well-earned break with this year.
+From historical tales to modern life dramas, laugh-out-loud love stories to fiendishly twisting thrillers – whatever your taste in novels, we have some perfect new voices to catch up on and share with others.